tomtomwombat/cetane/README.md

 ```ignore
 RUSTFLAGS="-C target-cpu=native"
 ```
 This is optional and not required for correctness.
+If SIMD support is not detected, a fallback is automatically used instead.

 # Performance
 Benchmark source and more results: https://github.com/tomtomwombat/atoi-benchmark.